skahwah/SSHClient/README.md

 You can grab a copy of SSHClient from the [releases](https://github.com/skahwah/SSHClient/releases) page.
 Alternatively, feel free to compile the solution yourself.
 Fody/Costura has been used to embed the [SSH.NET](https://github.com/sshnet/SSH.NET) reference.

 ## Mandatory Arguments
-The mandatory arguments consist of an authentication type (either key or pasword), connection parameters and a module.
+The mandatory arguments consist of an authentication type (either key or password), connection parameters and a module.

 * <b>-a</b> - Authentication Type
   * <b>-a Password</b> - Use password authentication.